-Chicago – one of the largest cities in the US, it is full of interesting architecture and art, skyscrapers, parks, and even beaches.
-This city is a great place to visit for families and couples, as well as solo travelers that want to see what the “Windy City” has to offer.
+Chicago – one of the US’s largest cities – is full of interesting architecture and art, skyscrapers, parks, and even beaches.
+This city is a great place to visit for families, couples, and solo travelers who want to see what the “Windy City” offers.

 The post was written by Rebecca

-But first, here are some travel tips to make your stay smoother.
+But first, here are some travel tips for your 3-day trip to Chicago to make your stay smoother.

 How to Get to Chicago

-If you are flying into Chicago, you will most likely come in via O’Hare International Airport, which is the busiest and third largest airport in the country.
-You might also come into Chicago Midway International Airport.
+- If you fly into Chicago, you will most likely come in via O’Hare International Airport, the busiest and third largest airport in the US.
+You might also come to Chicago Midway International Airport.

-Once you arrive at the airport, you can either take a taxi or Uber to your hotel (costs about $30-40), or you can take the Blue Line.
+- Once you arrive at the airport, you can either take a taxi or Uber to your hotel (costs about $30-40) or take the Blue Line.

-The Blue Line ‘L’ Train leaves out of Terminals 1, 2, and 3 (just follow the signs) and will take you from the airport to downtown in about 45 minutes.
+- The Blue Line ‘L’ Train leaves out of Terminals 1, 2, and 3 (follow the signs) and will take you from the airport to downtown in about 45 minutes.
 It costs about $5 ($2.50 if you are coming from Midway Airport).

 Weather in Chicago